Getting your Trinity Audio player ready...

 Imagine waking up in the morning and asking Alexa- “What is my glucose level”? – Unbelievable, well not really.
 Technology is at our doorstep.
-Days are not far away from our personal and home smart devices to integrate with one another and provide a comprehensive health data, statistics and results.
+Days are not far away from our personal and home smart devices to integrate with one another and provide comprehensive health data, statistics, and results.

-Technology and Healthcare go hand in hand in enhancing physical, mental and emotional well -being of an individual.
+Technology and Healthcare go hand in hand in enhancing the physical, mental, and emotional well -being of an individual.
 With the continuous evolvement of technology, and the need for efficient, faster workflow and patient care, the traditional system of health care is slowly being replaced.
-It is the Internet of things (IOT) with is slowly gathering momentum.
+It is the Internet of things (IOT) which is slowly gathering momentum.

 What is IoT?

-In simple words, IoT is the network of devices that are connected together via the internet.
-In today’s era of wireless connectivity, IoT is pretty much omnipresent – Home security systems, appliances, TVs, Entertainment devices, handheld devices, watches – can all be controlled by a click, tap or sound.
+In simple words, The Internet of Things (IoT) is the network of devices that are connected together via the internet.
+In today’s era of wireless connectivity, IoT is pretty much omnipresent – Home security systems, appliances, TVs, Entertainment devices, handheld devices, watches – can all be controlled by a click, tap, or sound.

 So, why the buzz about IoT?
-It is the functionality, ease, and accessibility that holds a promising future for IoT – remote care, patient engagement, faster diagnosis, telehealth and plethora of healthcare functionalities which will be efficiently managed with the adoption of IoT.
+It is the functionality, ease, and accessibility that holds a promising future for IoT – remote care, patient engagement, faster diagnosis, telehealth, and a plethora of healthcare functionalities that will be efficiently managed with the adoption of IoT.

 What is the projected growth in IoT Market?